DanielSeehausen/mini-algo-challenges-js/README.md

   - The above two bullets go together like a horse and carriage.
 In order to solve complex algorithm challenges, we *must* be able to trust that our sub-functions perform accurately and as expected. [(Unit Testing is invaluable here!)](https://en.wikipedia.org/wiki/Unit_testing) This enables us to incapsulate our logic into variable/function names without needing to constantly re-check what a function does or what a value is.
 Externalize!

 5. Refactor
-  - Assert that all arguments entering your function are valid See: [Data Validation](https://en.wikipedia.org/wiki/Data_validation).
+  - Assert that all arguments entering your function are valid.
+(See: [Data Validation](https://en.wikipedia.org/wiki/Data_validation)).
 Simultaneously, address any and all [corner cases](https://en.wikipedia.org/wiki/Corner_case)
   - Eliminate violations of the DRY principle.
   - Consider the time and space complexity of your solution.
 Some common questions you should be asking are:
     - "Am I iterating more than I need to?"